Pest Control Training in Ireland

 Although it is strongly advised to get work experience before seating the LANTRA Pest Management Diploma (Level 3 Trained Professional User) PMU training/exam, it is possible to enrol on a Lantra course without pest control experience.

 After Pest Control trainees pass their exams and receives a Certificate from Lantra, they can finally register and apply for a PMU Number with the DAFM Pesticide Registration and Control Division (PRCD).
-The application is made by filling out a form online.

 Apply for a full PMU Number here. (select “Pest Management User” in the drop-down menu).